 Warehouse automation became widely recognized over the last few years.
-And while some think of automation as of applying autonomous vehicles and robots, others choose to start with software.
+Manual operations go hand in hand with human errors resulting in delays, improper time and resource management, low productivity and margin.
+All this ultimately leads to unsatisfied business partners and customers.
+And while some think of automation as applying autonomous vehicles and robots, others choose to start with software.
 As always, the truth is somewhere in between.

-Full warehouse automation covers many aspects and operations, from automatic data entry to goods storage and delivery.
-In this guide, we're explaining its main layers - automation basics, hardware and software solutions, their advantages, and featuring some real-life cases to check.
+Full automation requires covers many aspects and operations, from automatic data entry to goods storage and delivery.
+In this warehouse automation guide, we're explaining its main layers - automation basics, hardware and software solutions, their advantages, and featuring some real-life cases to check.